Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 module.exports = catchAsync;
 ```

-Then in your routes files add this
+Then, in your routes files, add this

 ```js
 const catchAsync = require('../utils/catchAsync');